The Magic Bush: Production

 On the DVD audio commentary for "The Magic Bush", Trey Parker and Matt Stone reveal the origin of the episode.
 After talking about drones, Parker decided to get one.
 He flew it around in his backyard, thought it was "pretty sweet", and put it away, with the intent to never touch it again.
 After showing Stone the footage he recorded, the two discussed how it is cool that "you can see everything" in the neighborhood, but "what else are you [really] gonna do with it".
 The idea that all one can do with a drone is spy on their neighbors was a theme in the episode.

-Another occurrence that influenced the episode happened while Parker and Bill Hader were having breakfast outside a café.
+Another occurrence that influenced the episode happened while Stone and Bill Hader were having breakfast outside a café.
 During the meal, the two heard a sudden buzzing noise that turned out to be a drone flying down the street.
 Parker said of this: "We didn't know who was flying it and it was one of those moments where you're like 'oh shit this is really different'."
 Parker continued: "That thing's just flying around and there's some guy looking at us.
 It really felt like the future, and not in a good way future."

-Other things that finalized the decision to make an episode about drones were the fact that Parker and Stone were in disbelief that there are "no laws" concerning the recreational use of drones, and the sudden popularity of the devices, which Stone thought was interesting because he thinks drones are "fucking boring".
+Other things that finalized the decision to make an episode about drones were the fact that Parker and Stone were in disbelief that there are "no laws" concerning the recreational use of drones, and the sudden popularity of the devices, which Parker thought was interesting because he thinks drones are "fucking boring".

 The minstrel's song at the end of the episode was originally 20–30 minutes long, but was cut down to less than a minute.